When to complain to an Ombudsman

-You must have raised the issue with the company at least 8 weeks ago.
-After the 8 weeks, you can raise the issue to the relevant ombudsman.
-The only exception is where the company issues a deadlock letter.
-The deadlock letter is where the company accepts it cannot resolve your issue and will allow you to take your case early to the ombudsman.
+You must have raised the issue with the company at least eight weeks prior.
+After this, you can escalate the issue to the relevant ombudsman.
+The only exception is where the company sends you a deadlock letter.
+This is where the company accepts it cannot resolve your issue and will allow you to take your case early to the ombudsman.

 What is an ombudsman?

-An ombudsman is an organisation there to independently assess and resolve issues between consumers and their services, generally appointed by the government or the industry.
-The ombudsman is responsible for protecting the rights of consumers or the public in general in a particular sector or industry.
+An ombudsman is an organisation there to independently assess and resolve issues between consumers and their services, generally appointed by the Government or the industry.
+An ombudsman is responsible for protecting the rights of consumers or the public in general within a particular sector or industry.

 An ombudsman is officially independent of both the companies and the consumer.

 Who pays for the ombudsman?

 There is no charge to the consumer for going to the ombudsman.
 The company is responsible for the charge - this may be an industry charge or a cost per case.

 Is the ombudsman's decision binding?